karmab/performance-operators-lab/docs/index.rst

 ----------

-The operator deploys the CR PtpConfig that we can use to configure the nodes.
+The operator deploys the CR PtpConfig that we can use to configure the nodes by matching them with a specific label.
 For instance, to configure a node as PTP grandmaster, we can inject the following CR

 ::